Maprunner/routegadget/docs/user-guide/page-layout.md

 :::tip

-You can hide the information panel by clicking on the small arrow at the top right of it, or by clicking on the RG2 icon in the Title bar.
+You can hide the information panel by clicking on the X at the top right, or by clicking on the RG2 icon in the Title bar.
 This is useful if you are using a small screen or mobile phone.

 :::